(Programme Code: HB014)

 (Please note: Not all orientations are offered every year.)

 The programme includes the full academic major in Theatre & Dance Studies and requires students to take courses in other departments in the Humanities faculty.
 Those who follow the research orientation will be able to major in another Humanities discipline (together with Theatre & Dance Studies) but will have fewer practical hours in the studio.
 Those who follow one of the professional orientations will only be able to complete a limited number of course in other Humanities disciplines but will have more practical hours in the studio.

 Students who complete the research orientation will graduate at the end of third year with a BA degree and can then go on to do Honours as a capping qualification with various professional orientations.

 Students who complete the professional orientations will graduate at the end of fourth year with a BA degree that is Honours equivalent.

 After four years of study in either case (research/professional) students are qualified to go on to Masters study and, possibly, the PhD.

-Admission to this programme is by audition and the programme is capped at 100 students across all orientations in each year.
+Admission to this programme is by audition and the programme is capped across all orientations in each year.
 The audition process can be completed online.
 For more information on the audition procedure please click here.